DNA damage theory of aging: Age-associated accumulation of DNA damage and changes in gene expression

-Another complex form of transcriptional changes in aging tissues is the breakdown of gene to gene coordination, on the basis of the transcriptional interrelations between genes.

 Brain

 The adult brain is composed in large part of terminally differentiated non-dividing neurons.
 Many of the conspicuous features of aging reflect a decline in neuronal function.
 Accumulation of DNA damage with age in the mammalian brain has been reported during the period 1971 to 2008 in at least 29 studies.
 This DNA damage includes the oxidized nucleoside 8-oxo-2'-deoxyguanosine (8-oxo-dG), single- and double-strand breaks, DNA-protein crosslinks and malondialdehyde adducts (reviewed in Bernstein et al.).
 Increasing DNA damage with age has been reported in the brains of the mouse, rat, gerbil, rabbit, dog, and human.

 Rutten et al. showed that single-strand breaks accumulate in the mouse brain with age.
 Young 4-day-old rats have about 3,000 single-strand breaks and 156 double-strand breaks per neuron, whereas in rats older than 2 years the level of damage increases to about 7,400 single-strand breaks and 600 double-strand breaks per neuron.
 Sen et al. showed that DNA damages which block the polymerase chain reaction in rat brain accumulate with age.
 Swain and Rao observed marked increases in several types of DNA damages in aging rat brain, including single-strand breaks, double-strand breaks and modified bases (8-OHdG and uracil).
 Wolf et al. also showed that the oxidative DNA damage 8-OHdG accumulates in rat brain with age.
 Similarly, it was shown that as humans age from 48 to 97 years, 8-OHdG accumulates in the brain.

 Lu et al. studied the transcriptional profiles of the human frontal cortex of individuals ranging from 26 to 106 years of age.
 This led to the identification of a set of genes whose expression was altered after age 40.
 These genes play central roles in synaptic plasticity, vesicular transport and mitochondrial function.
 In the brain, promoters of genes with reduced expression have markedly increased DNA damage.
 In cultured human neurons, these gene promoters are selectively damaged by oxidative stress.
 Thus Lu et al. concluded that DNA damage may reduce the expression of selectively vulnerable genes involved in learning, memory and neuronal survival, initiating a program of brain aging that starts early in adult life.